LJM insurance agency

 What is Medicare Advantage?

-Medicare Advantage, also known as Medicare Part C, is an alternative to traditional Medicare.
-It is offered by private insurance companies and provides all the benefits of Medicare Parts A and B, combined into a single plan.
 Medicare Advantage plans often include additional benefits, such as prescription drug coverage, vision, dental, and hearing services.
 These plans are regulated by the Centers for Medicare and Medicaid Services (CMS) and must cover at least the same benefits as Original Medicare.

-When you enroll in a Medicare Advantage plan, you still pay your monthly Part B premium, plus any additional premium the plan may charge.
-Each plan sets its own rules and costs, so it’s important to carefully review the plan details before making a decision.
 Medicare Advantage plans typically have a network of doctors, hospitals, and other healthcare providers.
 While some plans require you to use in-network providers, others may offer out-of-network coverage at a higher cost.
 It’s important to check whether your preferred doctors and healthcare providers are included in the plan’s network.

 Understanding Medicare Advantage Basics